klaytn/klaytn-docs/docs/node/consensus-nodes/installation-guide/testing-the-core-cell.md

 # Testing the Core Cell

+It is time to check that Core Cell is successfully installed and it is working as expected after installation.

 ## Process Status

 It is possible to check the status of CN/PN's process using the status commands `systemctl` and `kcnd/kpnd`.